Mirakurun/aws-lambda-ses-s3-email-forwarder/README.md

 > WIP

-A Node.js Lambda function that utilizes Amazon SES to forward incoming emails delivered to a S3 bucket from SES to an email address.
+A Node.js Lambda function that utilizes Amazon SES to forward incoming emails to an email address inbox.
+Setup Amazon SES to receive emails and deliver to a S3 bucket, then invoke lambda to forward the email to your email of choice.

 ## Features